Israel Tel Aviv Jerusalem February 2019

 Who does not want to see Jerusalem just once in his life?
 It is curiosity that brought me here.
 Would Israel be like what I imagined based on the pictures, TV documentaries and on my protestant Sunday school teachings about the Holy Land?

 The first thing that strikes me in Israel is the diversity on the street.
 Apart from religious differences shown in typical dress codes the physical appearances are so varied.
 Then I realize Israel is the home of the Jewish.
 They come from anywhere the diaspora brought them, which is all over the world indeed.
 2000 years left its marks on the physical features of the immigrants to the extent that for my untrained eye the differences are greater than the similarities.
 This land is a sort of microcosmos.
 The world is (re)-united on a few square kilometers of the heavily disputed land.

 Join me to meet a random selection of those living here.

 “They are from Africa, from Sudan mostly or Yemen” Chaim Vogel explains to me.
-He is night guard at the back exit of the central bus station.
-“People are afraid of this neighbourhood, especially at night.
+He is a night guard at the back exit of the central bus station.
+“People are afraid of this neighborhood, especially at night.
 They do not like them.
-However I feel kindness towards them.”
+However, I feel kindness towards them.”